antham/goller/README.md

   <positions>  Field positions
 ```

 *A log line is splitted according to given parsing strategy, you can then refer every field using its position number.
-0 position is a special position, it counts number of time a field occured*
+0 position is a special position, it counts number of time a field occurred*

 If we want to parse thoses lines :